-Faced with widespread declines in ocean health and a growing interest in place-based ecosystem management, many nations, including the United States, are establishing marine protected areas (MPAs) to conserve vital marine habitats and resources.
-Familiar examples of U.S. MPAs include national marine sanctuaries, national parks and wildlife refuges, many state parks and conservation areas, and a variety of fishery management closures.
+Many nations, including the United States, are establishing marine protected areas (MPAs) to conserve vital marine habitats and resources and help sustain a healthy ocean.
+Familiar examples of U.S. MPAs include national marine sanctuaries, national parks and wildlife refuges, and many state parks and conservation areas.
 Over the past several decades, a variety of legal authorities and programs have been established at all levels of government resulting in a dramatic increase in the number of MPAs.
-More than 1,600 such federal and state/territory sites exist today.
+Nearly 1,000 such federal and state/territorial sites exist today, covering 26% of U.S. marine waters.

 This complex assortment of different MPA types and purposes poses many challenges to policy-makers and stakeholders alike.
-Chief among these is terminology.
-Although MPAs have long been used for decades in the U.S. as a conservation and management tool, the nation still lacks a straightforward and consistent language to accurately describe the many types of MPAs occurring in our waters and to understand their effects on ecosystems and the people that use them.
+One key challenge is terminology.
+Although MPAs have long been used for decades in the U.S. as a conservation and management tool, there is a need for consistent language to accurately describe the many types of MPAs occurring in our waters.

-For example, the official programmatic names of many U.S. MPAs (such as sanctuaries, parks, preserves, or natural areas) rarely reflect the area's actual conservation purpose, allowable uses, or management approach.
-Similarly, the term "marine protected area" is frequently assumed to mean "no-take reserves," when in fact, no-take MPAs are rare in the United States, occupying only about 3% of U.S. waters.
-This chronic confusion over MPA terms continues to unnecessarily complicate the critically important national dialogue about whether, when, and how to use this promising ecosystem management tool.
+For example, the official programmatic names of many U.S. MPAs (such as sanctuaries, parks, preserves, or natural areas) rarely convey the area's actual conservation purpose, allowable uses, or management approach.
+Similarly, the term "marine protected area," while a broad umbrella term referring to places designated for long term conservation, is often mistakenly assumed to mean "no-take reserves," where extractive uses are prohibited.
+In fact, no-take reserves are just one type of MPA.
+Areas where extractive uses are prohibited or highly restricted have been shown to have stronger conservation outcomes, yet these areas are rare in the United States, occupying only about 3% of U.S. waters.
+This confusion over MPA terms complicates the critically important national and local dialogues about whether, when, and how to use this promising ecosystem management tool.